MKuranowski/aiocsv/readme.md

 )
 ```

-An object that iterates over lines in given asynchronous file.
+An object that iterates over records in the given asynchronous CSV file.
 All arguments work exactly the same was as in csv.DictReader.

 Iterating over this object returns parsed CSV rows (`Dict[str, str]`).